-ECCHO (Multicultural Club Council): Online ECCHO meetings gather club leaders to share challenges as leaders, students and people once a month, Tuesdays from 7:30-9:30 p.m.
+ECCHO (Multicultural Club Council): a community gathering of club leaders to share successes, collaborations and engagement opportunities bi-weekly, from 6-7 p.m. on Thursdays.
 Email: Amy_Liss@uml.edu to RSVP.

 LGBTQ+ Resources: Individual check-ins continue online as well as community training.
 Email: Amy_Liss@uml.edu for information.

 College Access Programs Resources: continuous transitional support for students who participate in college access organizations (such as TRIO, Bottom Line, Let's Get Ready).
-Jump start your college career by partnering for your success!
+Jump start your college career by partnering for your success.
+Contact Francine_Coston@uml.edu for more information.

 We are also offering online podcasts on our social media pages!
 Follow these links to listen to these episodes or listen on Spotify: